Highlights from former U.S. special counsel Mueller's testimony

 Asked whether the report exonerated Trump on the question of obstruction of justice, Mueller said: “That is not what the report said.”

-“The president was not exculpated for the acts that he allegedly committed”
+“The president was not exculpated for the acts that he allegedly committed.”

 Asked if Trump wanted Mueller fired for investigating possible obstruction of justice: “That’s what it says in the report, yes.
 I stand by the report.”